and Financial Aid

 What happens if parents are divorced or separated or if one parent does not value private school education?

-MMA’s assigns responsibility to both natural parents, if living, to pay for their child’s education.
+MMA’s assigns responsibility to both biological parents, if living, to pay for their child’s education.
 MMA would not recognize a family’s assertion that one parent, legally or otherwise, is not responsible for educational expenses.
-If a parent has remarried, the Financial Aid Committee will also consider a step-parent’s income while acknowledging the step-parent’s financial obligations to his or her own natural children.
+If a parent has remarried, the Financial Aid Committee will also consider a step-parent’s income while acknowledging the step-parent’s financial obligations to his or her own biological children.

 In a case where one parent has no contact with the child, the parent with custody of the child must submit verification to that effect from a third party outside the family.
 The documentation must include information that the non-custodial parent provides no support and maintains no contact with the family.
 MMA will accept such written verification from a doctor, lawyer or clergy member.